 8 Undeniable Differences Between The Western And Eastern Parts Of Montana

 No matter what side of the Western vs Eastern Montana debate you come down on, if you’re a Montanan, you’re lucky indeed.
-It really no wonder we think it’s the best state to call home.
+It really is no wonder we think it’s the best state to call home.